VPlugin/VPlugin/README.md

 Generally, VPlugin aims to become a low-level block in your application, where you are going to build everything else on top of.
 VPlugin will **not** create the plugin system for you; It will do the dirty under-the-hood work and give you a high-level abstraction over it.

+## Features
+- 🚀 Blazingly Fast (Thanks to Rust!)
+- 🇩🔥 Easy to use, without compromises on flexibility.
+- 💻 Cross-platform and portable, will work on most major platforms.
+- ❤️‍🔥 Modern: Forget nasty workarounds and strange errors in your code.

 ## MSRV
 VPlugin officially supports only the latest **stable** version of the Rust language.
 You may be able to get it to compile on a few older versions, but do not be confused if your computer blows up or you get a ton of error messages on the console.